M-Atasever/llm-stl-locomotion/README.md

     └── multi_gait/                  # GPT prompts plus Qwen/ snapshots
 ```

-The four top-level `src` modules are explicit placeholders because no single shared implementation was established across the models and formulations.
-Their source is kept separately under `src/GPT/` and `src/Qwen/` so the configurations are not silently mixed.
+Each model's source is kept separately under `src/GPT/` and `src/Qwen/` so the configurations are not silently mixed.

 ## Final GPT pipelines